Yuwen Hu: During Emperor Xiaomin's reign

-Yuwen Jue took the throne (as Emperor Xiaomin) but did not use the title "emperor" (皇帝, huáng dì), using instead the Zhou Dynasty-style title "Heavenly Prince" (Tian Wang).
+Yuwen Jue took the throne (as Emperor Xiaomin) but did not use the title "emperor" (皇帝, huáng dì), using instead the Zhou dynasty-style title "Heavenly Prince" (Tian Wang).
 He created Yuwen Hu the greater title of Duke of Jin.

 The political situation, with Yuwen Hu as regent, was unstable.
-About a month after Emperor Xiaomin took the throne, two of the most senior officials, Zhao Gui (趙貴) the Duke of Chu and Dugu Xin the Duke of Wei, showed signs of displeasure about Yuwen Hu's hold on power.
+About a month after Emperor Xiaomin took the throne, two of the most senior officials, Zhao Gui the Duke of Chu and Dugu Xin the Duke of Wei, showed signs of displeasure about Yuwen Hu's hold on power.
 Zhao wanted to kill Yuwen Hu, an action that Dugu tried to persuade him against.
 Soon thereafter, however, Zhao's plans were revealed by another official, Yuwen Sheng (宇文盛), and Yuwen Hu had Zhao executed and removed Dugu from his office.
 Soon, he also forced Dugu to commit suicide.
 When another official, Qi Gui (齊軌), criticized Yuwen Hu's regency, he was also executed.